 Our Anadarko Granite Wash play extends within a large area in the western part of the Anadarko Basin in Hemphill County, Texas and Roger Mills County, Oklahoma.
-Currently, we are drilling horizontal opportunities targeting the liquids-rich Granite Wash formation.
-The Granite Wash is a conventional play requiring precise drilling techniques to ensure maximum production per well.
+Currently, we are drilling horizontal opportunities targeting the liquids-rich natural gas of the Granite Wash formation.
+The Granite Wash is a conventional play requiring geologic and engineering expertise and precise drilling techniques to ensure maximum production per well.

 Laredo was founded in October 2006 by our Chairman and Chief Executive Officer Randy A. Foutch, who was later joined by other members of our management team, many of whom have worked together for a decade or more.
-Prior to founding Laredo, Mr. Foutch and members of our management team successfully formed built and sold three private oil and gas companies, all of which were focused on the same general areas of the Permian and Mid-Continent regions in which Laredo currently operates.
-All of these companies executed the same fundamental business strategy employed by Laredo in the same general operating areas and createc significant growth in reserves, production and cash flow.
+Prior to founding Laredo, Mr. Foutch and members of our management team successfully formed, built and sold three private oil and natural gas companies, all of which were focused on the same general areas of the Permian and Mid-Continent regions in which Laredo currently operates.
+All of these companies executed the same fundamental business strategy employed by Laredo in the same general operating areas and created significant economic growth in reserves, production and cash flow.